-What should the SWIFT/BIC look like and are they the same thing?
+What should the SWIFT/BIC look like?
+Are they the same thing?

-Yes, a SWIFT/BIC are the same thing and they consist of 8-11 characters used to identify a specific bank in an international transaction, to make sure the money is going to the correct place.
-As mentioned previously, if you validate your IBAN, your BIC/SWIFT will be displayed for you and therefore you can obtain this information from there.
+Yes, a SWIFT/BIC is the same thing and they consist of 8-11 characters used to identify a specific bank in an international transaction.
+This is to make sure the money is going to the correct place.
+As mentioned previously, if you validate your IBAN, your BIC/SWIFT will be displayed for you and you can obtain this information from there.

 How long does it take to receive my money?

-A bank transfer can take anywhere between 1 to 6 business days so please wait for the full time to pass before contacting us that you have not received your payment.
-Bank accounts in the EU tend to take between 1-4 working days.
+A bank transfer can take anywhere from 1 to 6 business days, so please wait for the full time to pass before contacting us if you have not received your payment.
+Bank accounts in the EU tend to take 1-4 working days.
 Bank accounts outside of the EU typically take between 5-6 working days.

-Don’t forget, you must have a minimum of 48 euro in your balance between the pay period in order to get paid.
+Don’t forget, you must have a minimum of 48 euros in your balance at the time of payment in order to get paid.
 More information about this can be found here.